Chad–Sudan relations: History

 Sudanese–Chadian relations significantly deteriorated in 2005 as both countries allowed their territory to be used for subversive activities against the other.
 Darfur and the situation along the border became part of a Zaghawa power struggle in Chad.
 Libya mediated the dispute and convinced Chad and Sudan to sign the Tripoli Declaration and Agreement of February 8, 2006.
 But an April 2006 attack by Chadian rebels against the Déby government in N’Djamena nearly toppled it.
 Déby accused Sudan of supporting the effort and broke diplomatic relations with Khartoum.
 By November 2006, Déby declared that Chad was in a state of war with Sudan.
 Following deadly clashes along the Sudan–Chad border in April 2007, Chad's foreign minister said it was time to turn the page and improve relations with Sudan.
 The two countries set up a joint military committee to monitor the border and in May the two presidents signed a reconciliation accord in Saudi Arabia.
 By the beginning of 2008, however, relations had again deteriorated, with the leader of each country accusing the other of conducting cross-border attacks.
 In March 2008, launching from Chad, a number of JEM troops reached Omdurman on the outskirts of Khartoum.
 Sudan and Chad signed a non-aggression agreement March 13, 2008, aiming to halt cross-border hostilities.
 On May 11, 2008, Sudan announced it was cutting diplomatic relations with Chad, claiming that it was helping rebels in Darfur to attack the Sudanese capital Khartoum.
 Six months later, in November 2008, relations continued.
 Further efforts by both Libya and Qatar to improve relations between the two produced a security agreement in late 2009 to control rebel movements from Chad into Sudan.
-In February 2010, Déby visited Khartoum where he and al-Bashir agreed to normalize relations.
-The first fruit of these developments was a framework agreement between Khartoum and the main JEM rebel group, signed in N’djamena on February 20, providing for a cease-fire and for further negotiations in Doha, Qatar.
-Al-Bashir then released more than half of the prisoners held since the JEM attack on Omdurman.
-In 2010 Chad refused permission for the leader of the JEM to land in N’Djamena.
-By late 2010, Sudan and Chad had normalized their relations, and Déby publicly stated his opposition to a North–South division of Sudan.
-In March 2024, during a session of the Security Council devoted to the situation in Sudan, certain delegations expressed their concern about the closure of the border between Sudan and Chad, which prevents the entry of humanitarian aid into Darfur.